johannessonlab/johannessonlab.github.io/index.md

 ---

 # Fungal Genome Evolution
 The Johannesson lab, led by professor Hanna Johannesson, is placed at the [Department of Ecology, Environment and Plant Sciences](https://www.su.se/department-of-ecology-environment-and-plant-sciences/) at [Stockholm University](https://www.su.se/).

-Today, our team comprises members from a diverse background, and we all share a deep interest for fungal evolution and genetics!
+Today, we are 14 members in the team.
+In addition to our PI, we are researchers, PhD-students, master students and support persons – both for bioinformatics and laboratory work.
+We comprise a mix of Swedish and international team members, each with our own unique skillset.

 {% include section.html full=true %}